mike10004/easyeye/README.md

     $ sudo apt-get install easyeye

-This should also work on Debian, but after you add the repository, you may want to edit the `.list` file in `/etc/apt/sources.list.d` to align the Ubuntu series (e.g. saucy) with your Debian version (e.g. sid).
+This should also work on Debian, but after you add the repository, you may want to edit the new `.list` file in `/etc/apt/sources.list.d` to align the Ubuntu series (e.g. saucy) with your Debian version (e.g. sid).